augustss/verse-semantics/Book/docs/01_expressions.md

 # Expressions

 Everything is an expression.
-This fundamental design principle sets the language apart from many traditional programming languages where statements and expressions are distinct concepts.
+This design principle sets Verse apart from many other languages where statements and expressions are distinct concepts.
 Every piece of code you write produces a value, even constructs you might expect to be purely side-effecting.
-This creates a powerful and consistent programming model where code can be composed and combined in ways that feel natural and predictable.
+This creates a programming model where code can be composed and combined in ways that feel natural and predictable.

 ## Primary Expressions

-At the foundation of the expression system lie the primary expressions—the atomic units from which more complex expressions are built.
-These include literals, identifiers, parenthesized expressions, and the powerful tuple construct that provides lightweight data aggregation.
+Everything starts with primary expressions—the atomic units from which more complex expressions are built.
+These include literals, identifiers, parenthesized expressions, and the tuple construct that provides lightweight data aggregation.

 ### Literals and Basic Values

-The language supports the expected set of literal values, but treats them uniformly as expressions.
+The language supports the expected set of literal values.
 Integer literals can be written in decimal (42, -17), hexadecimal (0x1F), or binary (0b1010) notation.
 Floating-point literals support standard notation (3.14, -0.5) as well as scientific notation (1.0e10) and abbreviated forms (.5, 3.).
 String literals can use either double or single quotes and support escape sequences for special characters.

-What makes the treatment of literals interesting is that they're not special cases in the grammar—they're simply expressions that evaluate to themselves.
-This means you can use a literal anywhere an expression is expected, creating a highly uniform syntax:

 <!--NoCompile-->
 ```verse